tradeup rating

 • Long and short initial requirements

-• Number of shares that can be shorted
+• Number of shares available to short

 • Short interest rate